dayhaysoos/prismic-workshop-theme/README.md

 `https://nick-smashing-mag-workshop.prismic.io/api/v2`

+### Step 5

+Commit the new code that has been added and push to your GitHub repo.
+Netlify should build successfully and you'll be able to see the workshop UI.

 From here, I will be giving a presentation from some slides.

+### Note

 To navigate through the workshop and steps that'll be taken you can search the code base for two things: